How to Reduce Returns in Ecommerce: 12 Strategies (2026)

 For items where the return shipping cost exceeds the product value, a returnless refund makes more financial sense.

 Instead of paying $8 to ship back a $12 item, just refund the customer and let them keep (or donate) the product.
-You save on processing costs, the customer has a better experience, and you avoid adding a used item back into inventory.
+The full breakdown on returnless refunds in ecommerce covers when this works and when it doesn't.

 Returnless refunds should be applied selectively based on product value, return reason, and customer history, not as a blanket policy.